-Be Prepared in Portugal: 6 Things I Wish I Knew Before Going There
+Be Prepared in Portugal: 6 Things I Wish I Knew Before Visiting

 My first time in Portugal was an experience unlike any other country I have been to before.
 Despite my setbacks – I still made the most of my time there.